Cheriton School of Computer Science

 University of Waterloo

 I am a Professor in the Cheriton School of Computer Science at the University of Waterloo.
 I received my PhD in 1990 from the University of Waterloo and at that time joined the faculty at the University of Alberta.
 Ten years later I returned to Waterloo.
 My research interests span the field of Artificial Intelligence with a focus on representation and reasoning, constraint programming, constraint satisfaction, and applied machine learning.
-I have co-authored six research papers which have won awards, and I have served on the program committees of many conferences and on the editorial boards of several journals.
+I have co-authored seven research papers which have won awards, and I have served on the program committees of many conferences and on the editorial boards of several journals.
 From 2005-2009, I served as Editor-in-Chief of the journal Constraints, a forum for research in constraint programming and constraint satisfaction and optimization.
 In 2008, I was named a Fellow of the Association for Artificial Intelligence.

 Machine learning of Bayesian networks using constraint programming, CP-2015, (slides).